WSU-SEAL/SGID4SE/README.md

 ## Dataset

-Find our full dataset here https://github.com/WSU-SEAL/SGID4SE/blob/main/models/SGID-dataset-full.xlsx that consists of 11,007 labeled GitHub pull requests and issue comments where 1,422 are identified as SGID content.
+Find our full dataset is here SGID4SE/blob/main/models/SGID-dataset-full.xlsx.
+It consists of 11,007 labeled GitHub pull requests and issue comments where 1,422 are identified as SGID content.

 ## Installation